Nacotchtank: Structure

 The principal village, Nachatank, housed the werence (subordinate Chief to the tayac), close kin, priests, and councilors.
 Here, the werence would store tribute, oftentimes corn and hides, from surrounding villagers.
 The abode of the werence and all religious buildings within the main village were protected by a palisade, and there were approximately 80 warriors contained within the village.

 The structure of the Nacotchtank occupation outside of the principal village followed a particular pattern of settlement called dispersed settlement.
 In this pattern, there would be rather-isolated dwellings with large open fields in between them.
-The resultant community would have groupings of between 2 to 100 dwellings clustered together, with a shared, designated spot that would have fallen trees that were to be used for fire-burning.
-In between these clusters were plots of land, ranging from between 20 to 100 acres, which would be used in cultivating various plants and crops.
+The resultant community would have groupings of between 2 and 100 dwellings clustered together, with a shared, designated spot that would have fallen trees that were to be used for fire-burning.
+In between these clusters were plots of land, ranging from between 20 and 100 acres, which would be used in cultivating various plants and crops.

-The Nacotchtank lived in wigwams—which were dome-shaped huts— and longhouses, as was typical of other tribes along the East Coast.
+The Nacotchtank lived in wigwams—which were dome-shaped huts—and longhouses, as was typical of other tribes along the East Coast.
 The villages also had menstrual huts, which women would visit when menstruating, and communal sweat houses, where those who were sick could visit and be healed.

 Art & other cultural artifacts

-Two types of rock were readily available in Nacotchtank territory for their use— quartzite and soapstone.
+Two types of rock were readily available in Nacotchtank territory for their use—quartzite and soapstone.
 These two types of rock were available in various quarries throughout Nacotchtank territory.
 At these quarries, the Nacotchtank would chip away large chunks of the rock, which would then be taken back to the individual villages, where they would complete formation of whatever artifact they were intending to create.
-Quartzite, which was relatively-easily chipped and available in a quarry in the Piney Branch area of what is now Northwest Washington D.C., was used in forming sharp-edged tools, particularly spears and arrow points.
-Soapstone was accessed mainly through the Rose Hill quarry of what is now Northwest Washington D.C., and was utilized in producing various vessels such as bowls and pipes.
+Quartzite, which was relatively-easily chipped and available in a quarry in the Piney Branch area of what is now Northwest Washington, D.C., was used in forming sharp-edged tools, particularly spears and arrow points.
+Soapstone was accessed mainly through the Rose Hill quarry of what is now Northwest Washington, D.C., and was utilized in producing various vessels such as bowls and pipes.

 There is also evidence of the Nacotchtank producing pottery, which has been found in fragments in an excavation of the terrain under the White House.

-The Carolina Dog has been proven to be the only domesticated animal that lived among the Nacotchtank and is an important artifact in the Nacotchtank culture.
-Rarely eaten, the Carolina Dog served mostly as a symbol for respect and honor.
-It is likely that the dogs played an integral role for the Nacotchtank people, as Carolina Dog skeletons have been found lying on top of human skeletons in ossuary burials collected from gravesites on Nacotchtank territory.
+The Carolina Dog was the only domesticated animal that lived among the Nacotchtank and is an important facet in the Nacotchtank culture.
+The Carolina Dog served as a symbol for respect and honor.
+The dogs likely played an integral role for the Nacotchtank people, as Carolina Dog skeletons have been found lying on top of human skeletons in ossuary burials collected from gravesites on Nacotchtank territory.